 All Around Jacket Reviews

 You will find independent WeatherWool reviews, lots of them, with new ones coming out steadily, on Instagram, YouTube, Facebook and various websites and web forums.
 But I put a review here from time to time.
-Almost all of the reviews posted here include actual attributions ... much of what is available elsewhere on the web is anonymous.
+Almost all of the reviews posted here include actual attributions ... some of what is available elsewhere on the web is anonymous.

 We made a new batch of Lynx Pattern All-Around Jackets in Feb and March of 2021 and we have been getting some great feedback ...

 2022-05-16 ...
 Kirk, After a Year